Course Content - What we teach

-Courses at the Academy of Code are taught using a wide variety of languages.
+Courses at the Academy of Code are taught using a wide variety of languages including Processing, HTML/CSS and Python.
 For older students (5th class and upwards) Processing, a java-based programming language originally created in the MIT Media Lab, forms the core of the course.
 Processing uses standard java syntax, exposing students to the syntax and structure of the world's most popular programming language from day one.